-ITN 298 Seminar and Project: Networking Capstone Course 4 cr.
+ITN 298 Seminar and Project: Networking Capstone Course (4 cr.)

 Covers the use of advanced concepts and utilities with current network operating systems.
-Includes administrator duties, such as server organization, permissions and rights, and client side issues, such as configuration, troubleshooting, and installation of applications.Prerequisites: ITN 111, ITN 260, and ITN 171 or equivalent courses and knowledge.Lecture 4 hours per week.
+Includes administrator duties, such as server organization, permissions and rights, and client side issues, such as configuration, troubleshooting, and installation of applications.
+Prerequisites: ITN 110 and ITN 111 or school approval.
+Lecture 4 hours per week.